 Christina Nichols – Accounting Manager

-With a background in the armed forces as a Legal Specialist with a number of recommendations, Christina also has experience in insurance finance and banking before she entered into our program at Solutions of North Texas in 2009.
+With a background in the armed forces as a Legal Specialist with several recommendations, Christina also has experience in insurance finance and banking before she went through our program at Solutions of North Texas in 2009.

 In 2011 she started her career with Solutions of North Texas as a House Manager and quickly moved into a full time staff position in the intake department where she eventually became the department head.